 What is Astigmatism?
 Clearing Up a Blurry Situation

 Astigmatism is a very common condition.
-Approximately 1 in 3 people in the U.S. have astigmatism that affects the crispness and clarity of vision.
+Approximately 1 in 3 people in the U.S. have astigmatism which affects the crispness and clarity of vision.

 What is Astigmatism?